drcscodes/drcs.codes/content/intensive-python/getting-started.md

 python -V
 ```

 If you get a message like "command not found" then Python 2 is not installed.
-Make Python 3 "the' Python with:
+Make Python 3 "the" Python with:

 ```sh
 sudo apt install python-is-python3